Jeremias Carlos David

-Jeremias Carlos David (born 7 April 1993) is a Dutch footballer who plays as a forward.
-He most recently played for NWC Asten.
+Jeremias Carlos David (born 7 April 1993) is a Dutch retired footballer who played as a forward.

 Career

 Carlos David started his senior career with Helmond Sport in the Dutch Eerste Divisie, where he made sixteen appearances and scored zero goals.
 After that, he played for Al Ahli Manama, Greenock Morton (on trial), SC Helmondia, VV Gemert, and NWC Asten.

+After retiring as a player, David started his own street food restaurant in Eindhoven.